DND-DRDC-RDDC/OS_ORIGAME/README.md

 2. Install Visual C++ Redistributable for Visual Studio 2015 (vc_redist.x64.exe)
 	- https://www.microsoft.com/en-ca/download/details.aspx?id=48145

-3. Clone or download the ORIGAME project to your system
+3. Clone or download ORIGAME to a project folder on your system

-4. From the project directory, create a virtual environment for ORIGAME
+4. From the project folder, create a virtual environment for ORIGAME
 	- e.g. "C:\Python35\python -m venv venv"

 5. Install dependencies in "requirements.txt"